1429904852/Aspect-Based-Sentiment-Analysis/README.md

 # Aspect-Based-Sentiment-Analysis

-This is a curated list of "Aspect-Based-Sentiment-Analysis (ABSA)" papers, which is mainly maintained by Fei Zhao.
+This is a curated list of "Aspect-Based-Sentiment-Analysis" papers, which is mainly maintained by Fei Zhao.
+We strongly encourage the NLP researchers who are interested in this topic to make pull request to add or update the papers.

 ## Contents
   - [Datasets](#datasets)